The Old Covenant would soon be ending, and Jesus was preparing the people for a New Covenant, to be ushered in upon His resurrection.

 Relating to unfaithful leaders, the thief acts for his own good, not that of the flock.
-A thief might actually steal a sheep for food, while a shepherd risks his life to protect his flock.
+A thief might actually steal a sheep for food; A shepherd will risk his life to protect the sheep.

-The Pharisees and aristocrats despised shepherds and considered them members of an unclean profession, vulgar, lower-class workers.;
+The Pharisees and Aristocrats despised shepherds and considered them to be members of an unclean profession, (vulgar, lower-class workers).

-We know that pertaining to sin, Satan exemplifies the worst of the worst.
+Thieves and Robbers: Satan exemplifies the worst of the worst.
 He is a thief, murderer, and destroyer.
-He is behind every theft committed and every murder beginning with the murder of Able.
-And he is the destroyer of all he can destroy.
+He is behind every theft committed and every murder, beginning with the killing of Able.
+He is the destroyer of all he can destroy.

-In the other extreme, God sent His Son Jesus to lay down His life that we might have abundant life, both on this earth and in eternity. (verse 11)(what a difference).
+In the other extreme, God sent His Son Jesus to lay down His life, that all who believe in Him would have abundant life.

 Verse 12-13: "He who is a hired hand and not a shepherd, who does not own the sheep, sees the wolf coming and leaves the sheep and flees, and the wolf snatches them and scatters them.
 13He flees because he is a hired hand and cares nothing for the sheep."